 Cases in the Office of Administrative Hearings:

 Defenders of Wildlife & NWRA v.
 DCM and NCDOT (13 EHR 16087) – Appeal by Petitioners of DCM’s issuance of the CAMA permit authorizing the Bonner Bridge replacement bridge.
-The parties have completed the discovery phase of this case and are having discussions regarding settlement before possibly moving to filing cross-motions for summary judgment and/or having a full contested case hearing.
+The parties have completed the discovery phase of this case and are having continued discussions regarding settlement with the assistance of a mediator.